GeodesicPSIM: Predicting the Quality of Static Mesh with Texture Map via Geodesic Patch Similarity: Introduction

 {{In this paper, we propose an effective model-based metric, called Geodesic Patch Similarity (GeodesicPSIM), inspired by multidisciplinary research such as neuroscience, graph signal processing (GSP), and conformal geometry.
-GeodesicPSIM is the first model-based metric especially designed for static mesh with texture map, solving the four key problems mentioned above by thoughtfully designed effective algorithms.
+GeodesicPSIM is the first model-based metric especially designed for static mesh with texture map, solving the key problems mentioned above by thoughtfully designed effective algorithms.
 First, a mesh cleaning algorithm is proposed to solve the first key problem, which can detect and remove redundant and invalid information such as duplicated vertices, null faces, etc. Second, a cluster of keypoints is selected, centered on which a group of 1-hop geodesic patches is constructed as feature extraction units.
-Third, a two-step patch cropping algorithm is proposed to resize 1-hop geodesic patches to a suitable size, addressing the second key problem and optimizing feature extraction.
+Third, a two-step patch cropping algorithm is proposed to resize 1-hop geodesic patches to a suitable size.
 Subsequently, a patch texture mapping module is proposed to generate 1-hop textured geodesic patches.
-Effective pixels, derived from the texture map, are extracted for each face contained in 1-hop geodesic patches, tackling the third key problem.
-Finally, three types of features, i.e., patch color smoothness, patch discrete mean curvature, and patch pixel color average and variance, are proposed to quantify the influence of mesh distortion and address the last key problem.
+Effective pixels {(i.e., pixels have definite x-y coordinates on the texture map)}, derived from the texture map, are extracted for each face contained in 1-hop geodesic patches.
+Finally, three types of features, i.e., patch color smoothness, patch discrete mean curvature, and patch pixel color average and variance, are proposed to quantify the influence of mesh distortion, addressing the second key problem.
 Patch color smoothness and discrete mean curvature are inspired by the observations in neuroscience that the human visual system is sensitive to high-frequency distortion \cite{yang2020inferring,sal-ev-pami} and processes color and form information separately \cite{rentzeperis2014distributed}.
 Patch pixel color average and variance are proposed to quantify the distortion within each face, in which the effective pixels of each face are extracted from the texture map.
 GeodesicPSIM scores are calculated by combining all feature similarities with a simple method.}}